hashicorp/terraform/website/source/docs/commands/init.html.markdown

 * `-reconfigure` - Reconfigure the backend, ignoring any saved configuration.

+* `-update=false` - If true, modules already downloaded will be checked for updates and updated if necessary.

 ## Backend Config

 The `-backend-config` can take a path or `key=value` pair to specify additional